Phyllis Webstad

-Phyllis Jack Webstad is a Northern Secwepemc (Shuswap) author from the Stswecem'c Xgat'tem First Nation, and the creator of Orange Shirt Day, a day of remembrance marked in Canada later instated as the public holiday of National Day for Truth and Reconciliation.
+Phyllis Webstad (née Jack; born July 13, 1967) is a Northern Secwepemc (Shuswap) author and activist from the Stswecem'c Xgat'tem First Nation, and the creator of Orange Shirt Day, a day of remembrance marked in Canada later instated as the public holiday of National Day for Truth and Reconciliation.
 She is a First Nations residential school survivor.
-She has written multiple books, including a picture book depicting her experience with the Indian residential school system.
+She has written multiple books, including a picture book that illustrates her experiences with the residential school system.

 National Day for Truth and Reconciliation

-The inspiration for the Canadian public holiday National Day for Truth and Reconciliation, originally called Orange Shirt Day, came from Webstad, who shared her story at a St. Joseph Mission (SJM) Residential School Commemoration Project and Reunion event held in Williams Lake, British Columbia, in the spring of 2013.
+The inspiration for the Canadian public holiday National Day for Truth and Reconciliation, originally called Orange Shirt Day, came from Webstad, who shared her story at a St. Joseph Mission (SJM) Residential School Commemoration Project and Reunion event held in Williams Lake, British Columbia, in April 2013.
 Webstad recounted her first day of residential schooling at six years old, when she was stripped of her clothes, including the new orange shirt her grandmother bought her, which was never returned.
-The orange shirt now symbolizes how the residential school system took away the indigenous identity of its students.
+The orange shirt represents the efforts made by the residential school system to deny children their Indigenous identity.
 It is held annually on September 30 as a national day of remembrance in Canadian communities, where people are encouraged to wear an orange shirt.
 It was elevated to a statutory holiday for federal employees by the Canadian government in 2021.

 Orange Shirt Day exists as a legacy of the SJM Project, and September 30 signifies the time of year when Indigenous children were historically taken from their homes to residential schools.
-The official tagline of the day, "Every Child Matters", reminds Canadians that all peoples' cultural experiences are important.
+The official tagline of the day is "Every Child Matters".

 In addition to simply wearing an orange shirt, Canadians are encouraged to learn more about the history of residential schools and their assimilation practices, drawing from Phyllis' experience in particular.
 For instance, many communities have held memorial walks, film screenings, and public lectures to raise awareness about Indigenous history.
-Accordingly, school boards across Canada have begun to use this event to teach children about the historic system.
+Canadian school boards have begun to use this event to teach children about the historic system.

+Career

+Phyllis Webstad's journey as an activist and public speaker began in April 2013 when she shared her residential school story at the St. Joseph's Mission Residential School Commemoration Project and Reunion event in Williams Lake.
+This marked the first time she had publicly recounted her experience, including the story of her orange shirt.

+Following this event, Webstad's story gained traction on social media, leading to the creation of Orange Shirt Day.
+The day, observed annually on September 30th, aims to educate people about the impact of residential schools and honour the experiences of Indigenous children.
+The date was chosen as it coincides with the time of year when Indigenous children were historically taken from their homes to residential schools.
+Orange Shirt Day has since become a significant movement in Canada.

+In 2021, the Canadian government elevated Orange Shirt Day to a statutory holiday, establishing the National Day for Truth and Reconciliation.